-Interested in learning Spanish?
-While working with a private tutor is the best way to learn a new language, there are also tons of resources you can use in between your lessons to practice your skills and have a little fun.
-Here’s a roundup of Spanish learning websites to add to your bookmark list.
+If you’re interested in learning Spanish, working with a private tutor is the best way to learn a new language.
+But there are tons of other resources you can use in between lessons to practice your skills and have a little fun.
+Here’s a roundup of Spanish learning websites to add to your bookmarks.

 2. BBC Language

 Bookmark BBC’s Spanish page for engaging narrative videos and interactive resources that will get you excited about learning Spanish.
 BBC offers an interesting approach to learning through an interactive video drama mystery.
 You can watch 22 episodes of a mystery series that is created to teach beginner Spanish.
 After every episode, there is a learning activity to test mastery.
 If you can’t watch the videos, print the full transcript to read as a mystery novel.
 Other components of the site include crossword puzzles, essential phrases, Spanish slang, and suggested Spanish news, TV, and radio channels.

 Bookmark 123TeachMe for a comprehensive online database of helpful resources and activities.
 Free games for your computer or phone allow you to test thousands of specific vocabulary, grammar, and verb skills.
 Free resources are available at beginner, intermediate, and advanced levels, including: 360 lessons, videos, and quizzes; 410 listening comprehension activities; 360 reading comprehension passages and mini-quizzes; 450 dialogues; 175 Spanish videos with subtitles; 800 interactive quizzes; 100 verb flashcard quizzes; and two million Spanish sentences with English translations.
 You can also sign up to receive one free word, verb, and phrase every day.